 with the half-width half maximum $\tau _{c,s}^{-1}$ determined by the inverse spin correlation time.
 It follows from Eq.~\eqref{tauc} that the correlation time of fluctuations is strongly enhanced and the spin noise spectrum is strongly narrowed, if $\langle N\rangle \gg 1$, i.e. where the ground state is macroscopically occupied.
-In particular, if $\tau _{s}\rightarrow \infty $ and $W^{out}\rightarrow 0$ which corresponds to the negligible spin-flip in the ground state and negligible depletion of the condensate due to the scattering of polaritons back to the reservoir, we have for the correlation time of particle and spin fluctuations $\tau _{c}=\tau _{0}(1+\langle N\rangle )$.
-The life-time of exciton-polaritons in the state-of-the-art structures varies from $\sim 1$ ~ps to $\sim 100$~ps with the corresponding maximum $\langle N\rangle $ being between $10^{3}$ and $10^{5}$, yielding $\tau _{c}$ in the range of $1$~ns \ldots $10$~$\mu $s.
-Correspondingly, the spin noise frequencies range from MHz to GHz for the macroscopically occupied ground state.
-The typical spin noise spectra and temporal dependence of the spin fluctuations are presented in Fig.~\ref{fig:pumping}(b),(c) where the drastic effect of the ground state occupation is clearly visible.
-The several orders of magnitude enhancement of the spin correlation time and corresponding narrowing of the noise spectrum is a purely bosonic effect, inherent to exciton-polaritons.
-Indeed, any fluctuation (in the particle number or in the spin) is supported by the bosonic stimulation due to $1+N$ factor in the in-scattering term of the collision integral in Eq.~\eqref{Qn}.
+In particular, if $\tau_{s}\rightarrow \infty $ and $W^{out}\rightarrow 0$ which corresponds to the negligible spin-flip in the ground state and negligible depletion of the condensate due to the scattering of polaritons back to the reservoir, we have for the correlation time of particle and spin fluctuations $\tau _{c}=\tau _{0}(1+\langle N\rangle )$.
+The life-time of exciton-polaritons in the state-of-the-art structures varies from $\sim 1$~ps to $\sim 100$~ps with the corresponding maximum $\langle N\rangle $ being between $10^{3}$ and $10^{5}$, yielding $\tau _{c}$ in the range of $1$~ns \ldots $10$~$\mu $s.
+Hence, the spin noise frequencies range from MHz to GHz for the macroscopically occupied ground state.
+The typical spin noise spectra and temporal dependence of the correlators in Fig.~\ref {fig:pumping}(b),(c) make the drastic effect of the ground state occupation clear.
+The several orders of magnitude enhancement of the spin correlation time and narrowing of the noise spectrum is a general bosonic effect.
+Indeed, any fluctuation is amplified by the bosonic stimulation, factor $1+N$ in Eq.~\eqref{Qn}.